5 Finding Information

 SEARCHING GOOGLE SCHOLAR

 Sometimes, when searching Google Scholar, you will find interesting article citations or abstracts (summaries).
 In many cases you may have access to the full text of these articles through the Stewart Library.
-By setting “Library Links” to specify the items that might be in the Stewart Library, Google Scholar will show you which items are full text.
-When articles are NOT available in full text via Google Scholar, they can be obtained through interlibrary loan instead of paying a publisher.
+By setting “Library Links” to specify items in the Stewart Library, Google Scholar will show you which items are full text.
+Articles that cannot be obtained through full text via Google Scholar can be found through Interlibrary Loan.

 Google Scholar settings menu